codeceptjs/CodeceptJS/docs/helpers/WebDriverIO.md

 Accepts the active JavaScript native popup window, as created by window.alert|window.confirm|window.prompt.
 Don't confuse popups with modal windows, as created by [various libraries](http://jster.net/category/windows-modals-popups).
+Appium: support only web testing

 ## amOnPage

 Opens a web page in a browser.
 Requires relative or absolute url.
 If url starts with `/`, opens a web page of a site defined in `url` config parameter.
+Appium: support only web testing

 ```js
 I.amOnPage('/'); // opens main page of website